 (b) the victim is significantly deprived of personal freedom in respect of aspects of his or her life other than the provision of the labour or services.

-Prior to the passing of the Crimes Legislation Amendment (Slavery, Slavery-like Conditions and People Trafficking) Act 2013, the offence of ‘servitude’ was narrower and encompassed only ‘sexual servitude’.
-This is reflected in the servitude cases that have come before the criminal court to date.
+Prior to the passing of the Crimes Legislation Amendment (Slavery, Slavery-like Conditions and People Trafficking) Act 2013 (Cth), the offence of servitude was narrower and encompassed only sexual servitude.
+This is reflected in the servitude cases that had previously gone before the criminal court.